clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 This work would also be important in regards to expanding the community itself.
 Following on from above, there is a large section of the numerical scientific community who are not programmers but who rely on tools like Mathematica and Matlab and so interop in these areas will be crucial for community cross-over in the future.
 Generalized language interop is particularly important for safe onboarding of new users and experience suggests that there is a willing 'market' for integrating specialist tools within more comfortable general languages like Clojure.

 Beyond this however, the interactive development and documentation experience that is available now is a solution that simply needs to be shown to scientists' problems.
 The proposal to organise academic publishing and presentation of what the Clojure experience is like feels like an important stepping stone to the future.

+**Are you part of a group that is affected by systemic bias, particularly in technology?
+If so, can you elaborate?**
+Depending on what you mean by 'systemic bias', my disadvantage is a classical one.
+Living in eastern Europe and working in the public sector, I suspect my Clojure friends would be shocked at what is paid to scientists here.
+I don't pretend that Hungary is as cash-strapped as some other continental countries, but compared to most other countries in 'the west', even those a two hour drive away, the salaries are low.
+If it helps, I can be more specific, but suffice it to say that this funding would go much further here and would enable a much bigger shift in what I'm able to contribute than it would for many other applicants.<br>

 ---